TanYiQing/Post-Disaster-Control-Center-System-with-Telegram-Bot/README.md

 1. Define the requirements

-   The rapid application development cycle begins with stakeholders defining a loose set of project requirements.
+   <p align="justify">The rapid application development cycle begins with stakeholders defining a loose set of project requirements.
    Requirements include goals, expectations, timelines, and budget.
 The client provides a vision and explains the problem in the existing method for PKOB.
-This stage seeks for a broad requirement for the system.
+This stage seeks for a broad requirement for the system.</p>

 2. Prototype

-   After having a broad requirement and the project of PKOB has been scoped, our team will begin developing prototypes with certain main features as fast as possible which later will be shown to the client.
-This is to ensure the client’s needs are being met.
+   <p align="justify">After having a broad requirement and the project of PKOB has been scoped, our team will begin developing prototypes
+   with certain main features as fast as possible which later will be shown to the client.
+This is to ensure the client’s needs are being met.</p>

 3. Construction

-   Rapid construction is where application coding, system testing, and unit integration occurs, converting prototype and beta systems into a working model.
+   <p align="justify">Rapid construction is where application coding, system testing, and unit integration occurs, converting prototype and
+   beta systems into a working model.
 Team works with the client to collect feedback on interface and functionality and improve all aspects of the PKOB system.
 At this stage we refine the prototype and make it ready to deliver.
-All kinds of required modifications and enhancements are made in phase.
+All kinds of required modifications and enhancements are made in phase.</p>

 4. Cutover

-4. Cutover

-   The final phase is where development teams move components to a live production environment, where any necessary full-scale testing or training can take place.
-In this case, the system of PKOB will be accessible for the public to be used.
+   <p align="justify">The final phase is where development teams move components to a live production environment, where any necessary
+   full-scale testing or training can take place.
+In this case, the system of PKOB will be accessible for the public to be used.</p>

 ## Cost Estimation